 Most work-related injuries qualify under workers’ compensation laws; this extends to occupational disease or illness and cumulative work-related trauma like carpal tunnel syndrome.

-Note that workers’ compensation only covers economic damages related to the injury.
+Workers’ compensation only covers economic damages.
 Noneconomic damages like pain and suffering are not covered by workers’ comp.

 Can I Sue a Third Party for my Injuries?